captainigloo/sparkcore-local-http-server-rest-json/README.md

 ![alt text](https://s3.amazonaws.com/spark-website/spark.png "")
 ## EN : Local HTTP server (REST & JSON) for Sparkcore

 This project implement a Http server on Sparkcore itself.
-Once compiled into the [Web IDE](https://www.spark.io/build), the server will be available at http://IP-SPARKCORE (port 80 by default)
+Once compiled into the [Web IDE](https://www.spark.io/build), the server will be available at http://IP-SPARKCORE (port 80 by default).

 ### Common files of projects :
 - slre.h